sentry-kubernetes/charts/README.md

 ## Values

-For now the full list of values is not documented by you can get inspired by the values.yaml specific to each directory.
+For now the full list of values is not documented but you can get inspired by the values.yaml specific to each directory.

 ## Roadmap